benkonrath/transip-api/docs/index.rst

 Documentation
 -------------

-This part of the documentation quides you through all of the library's usage patterns.
+This part of the documentation guides you through all of the library's usage patterns.

 .. toctree::